TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-identityprotection-how-to-enable.md

 To enable Identity Protection, try the following steps.

-1. Sign-on to your Azure portal as global administrator.
+1. Sign-on to your Azure portal as global administrator.<br>
-2. In the Azure portal, click Marketplace.
+2. In the Azure portal, click Marketplace.<br>
-3. In the applications list, click Security + Identity.
+3. In the applications list, click Security + Identity.<br>
-4. Click Azure AD Identity Protection.
+4. Click Azure AD Identity Protection.<br>
 5. On the Azure AD Identity Protection blade, click Create.

 ## **Recommended documents**